SWiT/RFCBot/README.md

 #### Install Raspian "Stretch" Lite to microSD card. ####

+#### Configure the RPi Zero W ####
-#### Set a password, set a hostname, connect to wifi, wait for network on boot, localize, enable SSH, enable I2C, enable camera, etc. ####
+Set a password, set a hostname, connect to wifi, wait for network on boot, localize, enable camera, enable SSH, and enable I2C.
 ```
 sudo raspi-config
 ```